Search Articles

 City, State

-However, letters of instruction can refer to provisions of your will and provide greater detail than what may be set forth in the will.
+However, letters of instruction can refer to provisions of your will and provide greater detail about your decisions and where to find critical information.

-While letters of instruction are not legally binding, they can provide information quickly and easily to your family.
+While letters of instruction are not legally binding, they can provide direction quickly and easily to your family.
 This may include the following:

-• and other information about you that may be needed to administer your affairs.
+• Other information about you that may be needed to administer your affairs

-These instructions may also be helpful in the event you become incapacitated.
+These instructions may also be helpful in the event you become incapacitated and can't communicate health care preferences in emergencies or at the end of your life.

-In addition, unlike a will, which requires a formal process, you can update your letters of instruction over time or as your circumstances change.
+In addition, unlike a will, which requires a formal process, you can update your letters of instruction over time or as your circumstances change without notarizing or witnessing each update.
+Just be sure to make it clear that your copy is the most recent or only copy with a date and signature.

 Personal Property Memorandum

 A common will provision states tangible personal property will be given to or split amongst various heirs.
-Often, your executor or personal representative may be at a loss as to what to do with specific items.
+Often, your executor or personal representative may be at a loss about specific items.
 Knowing what you would have wanted can make a big difference.

 Much of our personal property has sentimental value as opposed to market value.
-However, your representative may not know the details of those items that are particularly special to you.
-You can use a personal property memorandum to describe specific tangible property and who should receive it.
+However, your representative may not know the details of those items that are particularly special to you and your family.
+You can use a personal property memorandum to describe specific tangible property and who should receive it or sell it to divide the value equally.

 So, for example, if you have a collection of holiday decorations you know your daughter loves but perhaps your son has no interest in, you can describe these items and request they be given to your daughter.

-Note, too, that there are online services available to help you in outlining how to divide your personal property equitably among your loved ones.
+There are also online services available to help you outline how to divide your personal property equitably among your loved ones.
 Services like FairSplit.com offer resources and video tips on this front, as well as a sample letter of instruction.

 Remembrance and Services Memorandum

 Another instructive document is a Remembrance and Services memorandum.
-This document can guide your representative, family, and friends on how you wish your remains to be handled, what type of funeral arrangements you would like or may have pre-arranged for, and any desires for your remembrance.
+This document can guide your representative, family, and friends on how you wish your remains to be handled, what type of funeral arrangements you would like or may have pre-arranged, and any desires for your remembrance.

-This set of instructions are a good way for you to:
+This set of instructions is a good way for you to:

 • List which people, publications, or organizations you would like to be notified of your passing